User profile lifecycle

 Identified user profiles

-- Provide a consistent user experience across multiple devices and platforms (e.g., not sending lapsing user notifications to a user’s Android tablet when they are a loyal user of the app on the iPhone).
+• Provide a consistent user experience across multiple devices and platforms (for example, not sending lapsing user notifications to a user’s Android tablet when they are a loyal user of the app on the iPhone).

-- Improve the accuracy of your analytics by ensuring users aren’t creating a new user profile every time they uninstall and reinstall, or install the app on a different device.
+• Improve the accuracy of your analytics by confirming users aren’t creating a new user profile every time they uninstall and reinstall, or install the app on a different device.

-- Enable import of user data from sources outside the app using the User Data endpoint and target users with transactional messages using our Messaging endpoint.
+• Enable import of user data from sources outside the app using the User Data endpoints and target users with transactional messages using our Messaging endpoints.

 There are two scenarios that occur when you identify anonymous users:

-does not yet exist in Braze’s platform, the anonymous user becomes a new identified user and retains all of the same attributes and history of the anonymous user.
+If the external_id does not yet exist in Braze, the anonymous user becomes a new identified user and retains all of the same attributes and history of the anonymous user.

 User aliases

-Each alias consists of two parts: a label, which defines the key of the alias, and a name, which defines the value.
-An alias name for any single label must be unique across the user base.
+Each alias functions as a key-value pair that consists of two parts: an alias_label, which defines the key of the alias, and an alias_name, which defines the value.
+An alias_name for any single label must be unique across the user base (just like with external_id).
 If you attempt to update a second user profile with a pre-existing label and name combination, the user profile will not be updated.

-, an alias can be updated with a new name for a given label once set either via the User Data endpoint or by passing a new name via the SDK.
+Unlike an external_id, an alias can be updated with a new name for a given label after it is set either via our User Data endpoints or by passing a new name via the SDK.
 The user alias will then be visible when exporting that user’s data.

 User aliases also allow you to tag anonymous users with an identifier.
 For example, if a user provides your e-commerce site with their email address but hasn’t yet signed up, the email address can be used as an alias for that anonymous user.
 These users can then be exported using their aliases or referenced by the API.